▪️Setup

 sudo mv vagachaind.service /etc/systemd/system/

-sudo systemctl enable vagachaind.service
+sudo systemctl enable vagachaind.service4.
+Initialize the Chain

 4.1 Define the name of your validator node